-For many Alaskans, travel by plane is essential for work, getting to medical appointments in the big city, or connecting with family in another part of the state.
+For many Alaskans, travel by plane is essential for work, getting to medical appointments in Anchorage, or connecting with family in another part of the state.
 For visitors, plane travel helps maximize their limited time exploring the state, showcases spectacular views of the land, and gives an authentic peek into Alaskans’ air-centric lifestyle.

 Regional air carrier Ravn Alaska is an aviation leader in Alaska, which is unique among states for its dependence on – and passion for – air travel.